What Are the Best Parts of the Australian Voluntary Administration Process?

-Nevertheless, voluntary administration does have some benefits, both to specific companies and society as a whole.
-In this piece, we consider some of the good parts of voluntary administration and some of the benefits of this mechanism compared to alternative responses to company distress.
+While Voluntary Administration is not the best option for all struggling businesses in Australia, it does have some key benefits compared to other insolvency options.
+In this piece, we look at the best parts of Voluntary Administration and some of the benefits of this mechanism compared to alternative responses to company distress.

 Moratorium on unsecured creditor claims

-At the point where voluntary administration is being considered, creditors are usually already knocking on the door.
-When directors resolve that the company is, or is likely to be insolvent, and therefore appoint a voluntary administrator (a registered insolvency practitioner), enforcement action from unsecured creditors will be legally prohibited.
-Unsecured creditors need to go through the voluntary administration process to seek to recover an amount because of the statutory stay in place during administration.
+At the point where Voluntary Administration is being considered, creditors are usually already knocking on the door.
+When directors resolve that the company is, or is likely to be insolvent, and therefore appoint a voluntary administrator (a registered insolvency practitioner), enforcement action from unsecured creditors is legally prohibited from that point on.
+Unsecured creditors need to go through the Voluntary Administration process to seek to recover an amount because of the statutory stay in place during administration.

 This moratorium gives distressed companies some essential ‘breathing space’ before they can be wound up by creditors to explore whether a business turnaround is viable.